 Bridging the Gap: Interventions and Preventions is research based training that gives the perspectives of bully prevention in difference groups (such as cultural, generational, religious, academic, and social economic).
 It examines and explains environmental and media influences of bullying.
 Resources, from videos to power points, are given to aid the participants in implementing these strategies upon completion of the training.

-Essential Skills for Love and Logic Classroom seeks to arm educators with the skills that allow relationship building while enhancing instructional focus and practice.
+Whatever Teacher seeks to arm educators with the skills that allow relationship building while enhancing instructional focus and practice.
 It is designed to address student needs as well as parent desires to increase school to home partnerships and communication.
-ES can be a one-day overview training that introduces ideas or a comprehensive training that includes parent training.
+WT can be a one-day overview training that introduces ideas or a comprehensive training that includes parent training.

 The Mirror Has Two Faces seeks to challenge its participants to develop their five areas of wellness: personal character, physical wellness, mental health, professional growth, and finance stability.
 It is designed to assist in setting goals based on current position with desired outcomes.
 MTF give researched based strategies and approaches to use to stay focused and on course.